Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis reveals that there are 22 active transport stops operating within Wulguru.
-These stops are serviced by a mix of buses on two individual routes, collectively providing 166 weekly passenger trips.
+Wulguru has 22 active public transport stops operating within it, all of which are bus stops.
+These stops are serviced by two individual routes that collectively provide 166 weekly passenger trips.
 Transport accessibility is rated as good, with residents typically located 229 meters from the nearest transport stop.
+The area is primarily residential, and most residents commute outward.
+Car remains the dominant mode of transportation at 95%.
+Vehicle ownership averages 1.4 per dwelling.

 Frequently Asked Questions - Transport